Dosa recipe (step by step) – Recipes Plaza

 dosa preparation:

-1. Take a non stick or heavy iron griddle /pan.
+1. Take a nonstick or heavy iron griddle /pan.

 3. Add a spoonful of batter and spread it in circles in one direction.
 (Spread it as thin as required)

-4. Add oil in the edges.
+4. Add oil to the edges.

-5. Cook until the bottom surface turns light brown and the edges start to come upward, it will take around 2-minutes.
+5. Cook until the bottom surface turns light brown and the edges start to come upward, it will take around 2 minutes.

-6. put about 3-4 tbsp of potato masala in the center and fold it from both the sides.
+6. put about 3-4 tbsp of potato masala in the center and fold it from both sides.

 Serving Suggestions

-Tips & Notes for perfect dosa
+Tips & Notes

 • To prevent dosas from sticking to the pan,